matutamiller/PSD-to-HTML-Restaurant-Page/README.md

 v.1.1 - I have added the 'Art of Cake' section with media queries for rwd.

-v.1.1 - I have created the 'Tasty Pancakes' section.
+v.1.2 - I have created the 'Tasty Pancakes' section.

+v.1.3 - I have added media queries for rwd to the 'Tasty Pancakes' section.